alexerfurt/machine-learning-engineer-project/Proposal/proposal.md

 DRAFT:
 In the game (environment) that we will use, our objective is to get a certain number of our checkers in a row horizontally, vertically, or diagonally on the game board before our opponent.
 When it's our turn, we “drop” one of our checkers into one of the columns at the top of the board.
 Then, let our opponent take their turn.
 This means each move may be trying to either score a win for us, or trying to stop our opponent from winning.
 The default number in Kaggle's environment is four-in-a-row, with the intent to have other options to come soon.
 However, for this work we are going to keep it at four.

 With Kaggle's game environment it is possible to let two agent play against each other randomly, i.e. their moves (column to use) are picked completely randomly without any decision process and in disregard of the current game (state).
 If we let them play randomly for many games it will be ~50% of games won and lost.
 We want to change this!
-The problem that we solve is that our agent is not making decisions randomly but learns how to play the game and thus how to win.
-We will be able to measure that in the ration of how many games our smart agent wins against a randomly playing (not smart) opponent.
-We shall aim to achieve a ration of >90% wins won out of 100 games.
+The problem that we solve is that our agent is not making decisions randomly but learns how to play the game without us explicitly stating the rules of the game.
+We will be able to measure that in the ration of how many games our smart agent wins against a randomly playing (i.e. not smart) opponent.
+We shall aim to achieve a ratio of >90% wins won out of at least a 100 games.

 ### Datasets and Inputs
 _(approx. 2-3 paragraphs)_